mgeitz/tbdchat/README.txt

       - [Server] Logging 3 levels (root, debug, info); connections, logins, regisrations, disconnects, messages, etc (will solve resize wipe problem)

-KNOWN BUGS:

-   Server:

-      - Users persist in active users and as users in rooms after exiting.
-      - /leave command is somehow only adding the user to the lobby again

-   Client:

-      - Some special keys print more chars in the input window than backspace removes
-      - Window contents are lost after rezises (solved with logging)
-      - After resize event, a key must be pressed before input is read into the buffer
-      - For some reason /login and /join, when parsed by strsep, return the base commands as args[8] instead of args[0]
-      - userInput is writing special keys to buffer we don't want there

 CLIENT FEATURES: